Adimserious/Afrogspot/README.md

 ## Media
 - The Product images used for the Afrogspot E-commerce site was from me.
 - The Home page clip was generated with CapCut
-- The Home page image was generated from ChatGPT image generator pro
+- The Home page image was generated from ChatGPT image generator pro and products description.

 ## Acknowledgements
 - Many thanks to **my husband and children** for their continued support and time when i needed extra time to study